koleaby4/next_movie/README.md

 ## Non-Functional considerations

-* The Website will have a flat easy to navigate structure
+* The website will have a flat easy to navigate structure
-* The Content on the website will dynamically adjust for devices with various screen sizes
+* The content on the website will dynamically adjust for devices with various screen sizes
 * To maintain sufficient load speed, movies information retrieved from 3rd party services will be stored in the application's database
 * Payment information will be processed using Stripe and will not be stored in the the application's database
 * All security keys and sensitive configuration will be managed using environment variables ans [secrets.json](https://github.com/koleaby4/next_movie/blob/master/secrets.json) config file
 * Our website consumes data from several external sources - web site should continue operate even if data coming through is incomplete or inconsistent

 # Project Management